-The Eraser tool properties are almost identical to the Brush tool properties.
+The way the Eraser tool is configured is almost identical to the way the Brush tool is configured.

-lcon Tool Name Description Stroke Preview Area The Preview area lets you see a preview of the stroke your drawing tool will make.
-Eraser Properties Dialog The arrow button right of the display area opens the Eraser Properties dialog, which gives you access to all the parameters and options for your eraser.
+Property Description Stroke Preview Area The Preview area lets you see a preview of the stroke your drawing tool will make.

+Property Description Eraser Properties Dialog The arrow button right of the display area opens the Eraser Properties dialog, which gives you access to all the parameters and options for your eraser.
 The Tool Properties view only gives you access to a few of the eraser properties, a list of eraser presets and options for the Eraser tool that are not related to the eraser properties.
-For more information on the Eraser Properties dialog, see the Eraser Tool Properties section below.
+For more information on the Eraser Properties dialog, see the Eraser Properties Dialog section below.
 Maximum Size Defines the maximum size of the eraser.
 If the tool is used with a pressure sensitive pen tablet, the width of the stroke will vary between its maximum size and minimum size depending on the amount of pressure used.
 If used with a mouse, the width of the stroke will always be its maximum size.
 Smoothing Defines the number of control points added to the centre line.
 The fewer the control points the smoother (but less faithful) the line.
-Flow Lets you set the opacity for each instance of the eraser tip that gets erased from your artwork.
-Contrary to the Opacity parameter, the flow parameter has a cumulative effect.
-This means that a lower flow will make your eraser strokes less effective towards its extremities and more effective in its center.
-Your stroke's flow will also accumulate if you draw over it.
-By default, your eraser's flow varies with the amount of pressure you put on your tablet pen.
-NOTE This option is only displayed in the Tool Properties view when drawing on a bitmap layer.
-Opacity The Opacity parameter are where Lets you set the opacity of your brush strokes.
-Contrary to the Flow parameter, the Opacity parameter is non-cumulative.
-Your whole brush stroke's opacity will not exceed the Opacity parameter.
-By default, the Opacity parameter varies depending on the amount of pressure you put on your tablet pen.
-NOTE This option is only displayed in the Tool Properties view when drawing on a bitmap layer.
-New Eraser Creates a new preset based on the current eraser properties.